-In mid-June, the FSA adopted a voluntary standard for "GMO-Free" foodstuff and issued guidelines for production and labeling of foodstuff produced without "GMOs."
+In 2017, the FSA adopted a voluntary standard for "GMO-Free" foodstuff and issued guidelines for production and labeling of foodstuff produced without "GMOs."
 Plant or animal origin products that will be labeled as "GMO-free" must be produced using raw materials and additives that are not GE nor derived from GE products.
-Compliance checks with the "GMO"-free" label will be carried out according to the guidelines for the control of production of "GMO"-free products, which uses a risk based model.
+Compliance checks with the "GMO"-free" label will be carried out according to the guidelines for the control of production of "GMO"-free products, which uses a risk-based model.
+So far, table eggs and vegetable oils are only products certified as "GMO -free."
 BiH created its standard within the framework of the "Danube Soya Initiative" (an international non-profit association that promotes sustained GE-free soya bean cultivation in Europe), and with the support of the Austrian Federal Environment Agency and German Organization for International Cooperation (GIZ).